Sunday Worship 8 & 11 am · Details

 What should I wear?

 Many people love the Episcopal church because it offers a wide, varied array of beliefs and ideas… the same goes for the attire at our church services.
-Everyone wears their “Sunday best,” whether it be jeans and tennies, shorts and a tee, or a suit and tie, or dress and heels.
+Everyone wears their “Sunday best,” whether it be jeans and tennies, shorts and a tee, a suit and tie, or dress and heels.
 We welcome and encourage you to come as you feel comfortable!

 Is the church accessible to disabled people?

-St. Paul strives to make space and room for all.
+St. Paul's strives to make space and room for all.
 We have handicap parking outside the church and office doors, as well as available ramps to assist with wheelchairs and walkers coming in and out of our sanctuary space.
 Please notify one of our ushers, and they will be happy to assist you.
 Also, our clergy and Lay Eucharistic ministers will be more than happy to administer Communion to you at your seat; simply let an usher know when they come to your seat for Communion.

 How can I meet other church members?